Bad Breath: What can I do?

 What causes bad breath:

-Halitosis – This is a term that describes the scent created by proteins trapped on the tongue from untreated periodontal disease that are processed by oral bacteria.
-This condition can eventually lead to loose teeth, bleeding gums and pain when chewing.
+- Halitosis – This is a term that describes the scent created by proteins trapped on the tongue from an untreated periodontal disease that is processed by oral bacteria.
+This condition can eventually lead to loose teeth, bleeding gums, and pain when chewing.

-Menopause – Menopausal and Post-Menopausal woman can often experience not only bad breath but pain and burning sensations in their gum tissue, altered taste and dry mouth from hormone changes.
+- Menopause – Menopausal and Post-Menopausal women can often experience not only bad breath but pain and burning sensations in their gum tissue, altered taste, and dry mouth from hormone changes.
 This causes this population to be extremely susceptible to periodontal disease.

 Can I do something about Chronic Bad Breath?